ptabasso2/springblog/README.md

 ### Deploying the Datadog Agent and instrumenting the application using manual <a name="manual"></a>configuration

-This approach will rely on having the trace agent enabled and listening on either TCP port `8126` or using a socket file (`Unix domain socket`).
+This approach will rely on having the trace agent enabled and listening on either the `8126` TCP port or using a socket file (`Unix domain socket`).
 Traces can be submitted by the application to either of the two set ups.
-In this scanrio we will be using TCP.
+In this scenario we will be using TCP.
 The corresponding configuration file is provided and is named `values-with-lib-conf.yaml` and is located in the `springblog/k8s/datadog/` directory.

-If you start configuring from scratch, you would simply need to configure the `apm` section of the `values.yaml` file where the `portEnabled` needs to be set to `true`.
-The `enabled` used to be the one that was used but is now deprecated.
+If you start configuring from scratch, you would simply need to configure the `apm` section of the `values.yaml` file where `portEnabled` needs to be set to `true`. `enabled` used to be the way to configure APM, but it is now deprecated.

 `values-with-lib-conf.yaml`: